 The p53 pathway was shown to be less active in the skin of acne sufferers, although this is still under investigation.

-Co-author Dr. Veronique Bataille, also from King’s College London, said: “Longer telomeres are likely to be one factor explaining the protection against premature skin aging in individuals who previously suffered from acne.
+Co-author Dr. Veronique Bataille, also from King’s College London, said: “Longer telomeres are likely to be one factor explaining the protection against premature skin ageing in individuals who previously suffered from acne.

 “Another important pathway, related to the p53 gene, is also relevant when we looked at gene expression in the skin of acne twins compared to twin controls.”